The QSqlQuery class provides a means of executing and manipulating SQL statements. More...

 QSqlQuery query("SELECT country FROM artist"); while (query.next()) { QString country = query.value(0).toString(); doSomething(country); }

 To access the data returned by a query, use value(int).
-Each field in the data returned by a SELECT
+Each field in the data returned by a SELECT statement is accessed by passing the field's position in the statement, starting from 0.
+This

-queries inadvisable because the order of the fields returned is indeterminate.
+makes using SELECT * queries inadvisable because the order of the fields returned is indeterminate.

 For the sake of efficiency, there are no functions to access a field by name (unless you use prepared queries with names, as explained below).
 To convert a field name into an index, use record().indexOf(), for example: